This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Capitalize on your networking: Seek out mosques and Muslim communities

-Before your head out, try getting in touch with local mosques and Muslim communities of the place you plan to visit.
-This will sort out a range of issues like local customs, places to enjoy in times of Ramadan, and any other insights that they may provide.
+Before you head out, try getting in touch with local mosques and Muslim communities of the place you plan to visit.
+This will sort out a range of issues like local customs, places to enjoy during Ramadan, and any other insights they may provide.
 You may also find a bunch of happy faces ready to receive you.

 Stay updated on the local business hours

 Business hours are often affected during Ramadan.
-Make sure you inquire about the timings before you head out for restaurants, banks, markets, etc. Many organizations work on lower than the normal staff at this time.
+Make sure you inquire about the timings before you head out for restaurants, banks, markets, etc. Many organizations work with fewer staff than usual at this time.
 So, try to be patient and understanding.